Pop (Gas album): Composition

 Pop is an ambient album with elements of new age that departs from ambient techno sound of Voigt's prior work as Gas.
-Gas' prior records sampled somber symphonic music over a low-frequency bass drum, while Pop, in contrast, layers brighter mid- and high-frequency loops, ranging in musical purpose such as rhythm and melody, with nuances that create a "steady and sustained ambience".
-Gas' signature bass drum only appears on two tracks.
+Gas's prior records sampled somber symphonic music over a low-frequency bass drum, while Pop, in contrast, layers brighter mid- and high-frequency loops, ranging in musical purpose such as rhythm and melody, with nuances that create a "steady and sustained ambience".
+Gas's signature bass drum only appears on two tracks.
 Pitchfork likened the album to an "exercise in sonic texture", operating without the "linear motion" of prior Gas records and emphasizing timbre over melody and rhythm.

 The first two tracks are nearly identical, using reversed crash cymbals, synthesizer passages, and raining.
 The third track features a downcast melody.
 These three tracks share a synthesizer drone that alternates between two pitches, paired with electronic effects that evoke warmth.
 The fourth track is the first to use the bass drum, paired with a chiming effect that AllMusic described as "simultaneously lulling and disquieting".
 The fifth track uses a warm layered drone, with a progression reminiscent of the first track of William Basinski's The Disintegration Loops.
 The sixth track has an eerie tone evoked by its mixing of elements similar to the first three tracks.
 The seventh track is identical to the prior one, except paired with a bass drum.